sanyadod/DigitIdentification/README.md

 # digit_identification
-Create a basic neural network using pytorch
+Create a basic neural network to identify the different digits from the MNIST dataset using pytorch